-(1) Your Minimum Price may be increased by one or more Additional Payments if you comply with all terms applicable to that Additional Payment as set out in Chapter 5 (Milk Payment System) of the Supplier Handbook.

-- (2) For any Farm which has a Sharefarming Arrangement, each Additional Payment will be calculated on the total Milk supplied to us from your Farm in the Milk Year and paid on the same basis as for other milk payments, unless otherwise advised in writing to us. - (3) Additional Payments may be discounted if your Milk is not Premium quality.
+- (1) Your Minimum Price may be increased by one or more Additional Payments if you comply with all terms applicable to that Additional Payment (as applicable to the '7/5' Option or 'Flat' Option selected under item C.18 of the Details section) as set out in Chapter 5 (Milk Payment System) of the Supplier Handbook. - (2) For any Farm which has a Sharefarming Arrangement, each Additional Payment will be calculated on the total Milk supplied to us from your Farm in the Milk Year and paid on the same basis as your other milk payments, unless otherwise advised in writing to us. - (3) Additional Payments may be discounted if your Milk is not Premium quality.